eag1ex/bank-application/readme.md

 ***

 ###### TODOS ?
-* No persistant cache included as yet, only DATA retrieval.
+* No persistent cache included as yet, only DATA retrieval.
 * User authentication not yet integrated.

 ***